MrRushy/online-store-database/README.md

 ### Tech Stack
 - Java (IntelliJ) + Swing (GUI)
 - MySQL (`online_store_db`)
-- SQL queries for CRUD operations and role-based workflows
+- SQL queries for CRUD operations (users, items, orders, order_items, coupons)

+### Database Setup
+1. Create a MySQL database schema named:
+   - `online_store_db`
+2. Run the SQL script(s) in the `sql/` folder (recommended order):
+   - `sql/schema.sql`
+   - `sql/seed.sql` (optional, if included)

-### Database Design
+### Database Configuration (Simple)
-- Normalized relational schema supporting products/items, users/roles, orders, and order_items
-- Supports multi-role access and order lifecycle management
+This project connects to a local MySQL instance.
+For a public GitHub repo, credentials are not included.

+Update the database username/password in:
+- `Database.java` (contains the `jdbc:mysql` / `DriverManager.getConnection` logic)

+Use placeholders in the public repo:
+- DB user: `YOUR_DB_USER`
+- DB password: `YOUR_DB_PASSWORD`

 ### How to Run
-1. Clone the repo
+1. Clone the repository
-2. Create the database in MySQL:
+2. Open the project in IntelliJ (or VS Code with Java support)
-   - Create schema: `online_store_db`
-   - Run the SQL scripts in `/sql` (if included) or follow the schema steps below
+3. Complete the **Database Setup** steps above
-3. Update DB credentials in the code:
+4. Update DB credentials in `Database.java`
-   - `[point to the exact file/class where connection settings live]`
-4. Run the project in IntelliJ:
+5. Run the application by running:
-   - Start from `[your main class name]`
+   - `LoginFrame.java` (contains `public static void main`)

 ### Notes
-- This project was completed as a solo final project for a Database Systems course.
+- Completed as a solo final project for a Database Systems course.
+- Build artifacts (e.g., `.jar` files in an `artifacts/` folder) are not required for running from source and are typically excluded from version control.
-- If you’d like, you can add screenshots in an `/assets` folder and link them here.
+- Recommended: add screenshots of the GUI to an `assets/` folder and link them here.